Analyze сompetitor ad budgets and keywords

 See how much different advertisers in your niche are spending now.
 You may want to check multiple websites from your niche, in order to get a more complete picture.
 With the SEMrush paid search tool, you’ll also see the amount of traffic brought to your competitors’ websites through PPC.

 Analyze how competitor spends change throughout the year.
 This can help you distribute your budgets properly, so you won’t get caught unprepared for high season.
-While saving time and money, you can benefit from your competitors’ experience with ad campaigns, and avoid their PPC mistakes.

 Explore which exact search terms your paid search competitors are bidding on.
 You’ll be able to get CPC and search volume estimates for these keywords, as well as competitive density - this will allow you to decide whether you need to bid on these keywords or not.